dkadev/wacbi/README.md

 3. Retrieving and Displaying Chat Data:
     - [x] Fetch the chat data from the API.
     - [x] Display the chat data in the frontend.
-    - [ ] Implement filtering functionality on table.
+    - [ ] Filtering functionality on table.
-    - [ ] Implement pagination functionality on table.
+    - [ ] Pagination functionality on table.
-    - [ ] Implement CRUD functionality on table.
+    - [x] CRUD functionality on table.
-    - [ ] Implement search functionality on chat.
+    - [ ] Search functionality on chat.
-    - [ ] Implement attachment viewing functionality on chat.
+    - [x] Attachment viewing functionality on chat.
 4. Docker Setup:
     - [ ] Write Dockerfiles to package application.
-    - [ ] Set up a `docker-compose.yml` file to define the services required for application.
+    - [x] Set up a `docker-compose.yml` file to define the services required for application.